fragaria/karmen-docs/docs/on-premise.md

 ### Configuring user access

-Like most software, Karmen has a built-in concept of *users*.
-Without a valid user session, you won't be able to work with Karmen.

-Users are grouped into *organizations*.
-In each organization, users can have one of the two roles in Karmen Hub:

-- *Administrators*
-- *Users*

-Administrators can manage printers and users.
-Common users can use all of the printers and access the shared gcode library.

 Upon installation, there is an administrator account ready with username **karmen** and password **karmen3D** for you.
 The application will prompt you to change the password upon the first login.